-The scanning technique for evaluating the bowel may vary according to the clinical problem [28, 78, 79].
-The investigative approach will, for instance, differ between abdominal trauma, suspected intestinal obstruction [80] or appendicitis and chronic complaints such as longstanding diarrhoea.
-For surgical disorders a faster, targeted approach is used whereas for other complaints a full examination is performed.
-In this document, however, a general approach on how to perform the examination is described.
-There are no comparative studies where one GIUS scanning technique has been compared with another.
+The scanning technique for evaluating the bowel may vary according to the clinical problem [28, 70, 71] and there are no comparative studies where one GIUS scanning technique has been compared with another.
 As such these recommendations are mostly LoE meaning they are a matter of expert opinion.

 After examining the parenchymal organs in the abdomen using the low frequency abdominal US probe the gastrointestinal tract is scanned systematically.
 First the abdominal US probe is used to get an overview before switching to a mid-range to high-frequency probe for a detailed examination.

 The rectum can be scanned behind the urinary bladder with the abdominal US probe.
 The normal rectum may be difficult to display if the urinary bladder is empty.